First 7 Days With a Rescue Dog: What to Expect

 A black dog laying on the wood floor.

-The next few days are all about making your dog more comfortable and getting to know each other.
+The next few days are about comfort and connection.

 puppy daily schedule printable